 Whereas a phased approach offers a more successful deployment as the focus is limited to a certain department which results in a more streamlined approach. it is easier to point out any issues with the implementation by measuring the tangible benefits like return on investment.

-This approach is an ideal case of thinking big and starting small as it ensures that the whole roadmap is aligned with the long-term business goals.
+This approach is an ideal case of think big and start small as it ensures that the whole roadmap is aligned as per the long-term business goals.
 While also splitting the plans into smaller, flexible and faster executable phases.